Helping young children overcome shyness

-By positively commenting on the outgoing behavior of others, a parent can help a shy child come to value outgoing behavior while learning the specifics of the behavior.
+By positively commenting on the outgoing behaviour of others, a parent can help a shy child come to value outgoing behaviour while learning the specifics of the behaviour.
 See Bandura (1986, pp. 284-286) regarding the principle involved, which is called "vicarious reward."
 For instance, a parent might say to her child, "I like the way that boy came up to us and asked us our names" or might directly compliment the other child in the presence of the shy child.
-The comment shows positive regard for a specific behavior that the parent's child could emulate.
+The comment shows positive regard for a specific behaviour that the parent's child could emulate.
 Do not, however, add any comment such as, "Why can't you act like that?"

 Some shy children do not know what to say in certain situations, such as when they meet a new child.
 Parents can help the shy children by encouraging them to practice the social skill.
 One effective way to help children improve a social skill is to encourage them to rehearse (role play) it (Miltenberger, 1997, p.
 236).
 Parents and children can act out the roles themselves or use puppets.
 For instance:

 Puppet 1: "What's your name?"
 Puppet 2: "Ben."
 Puppet 1: "My name is Marie.
 What are you doing?"
 Puppet 2: "Making [sand] cakes."
 Puppet 1: "I can do that too [starts making a cake].'

 Our Application: My wife and I role played with Elizabeth how to join a group.
 For instance, we practiced saying in a pleasant tone things such as "What are you doing?" and "I can swing myself too."
 Sometimes we used puppets and made up a story, and sometimes Elizabeth just practiced as herself.

 12. Pair each shy child with another child in each important setting